Sia discography

 Sia's seventh album, This Is Acting, was released in 2016.
 It became her second consecutive chart-topping album in Australia and peaked within the top ten in various countries, including Canada, the United Kingdom and the United States.
 Its two top ten singles in her native country were "Alive" and "Cheap Thrills" (solo or featuring singer/rapper Sean Paul).
 The latter became her most successful song as a lead artist, reaching the top five in many European countries and peaking at number one on the US Billboard Hot 100, where it became Sia's first song to do so.
 In 2017, Sia signed with Atlantic Records and released Everyday Is Christmas, her first Christmas album which featured 10 original songs, co-written and produced by Greg Kurstin.
 "Santa's Coming for Us" served as the only single from the album.
 The album was reissued in 2018 with three new songs, one of which was a cover of Perry Como's "Round and Round".
 In 2018, Sia formed group LSD alongside British singer-songwriter Labrinth and American producer Diplo.
 They released their self-titled album through Columbia Records in April 2019, which featured the singles "Genius", "Audio" and "Thunderclouds".
 Sia's ninth studio album, Music – Songs from and Inspired by the Motion Picture, was released in February 2021, in connection with the release of her directorial debut film Music.
 The album's lead single, "Together", was released in May 2020.
-Her tenth studio album Reasonable Woman was released on 3 May 2024, supported by several singles such as "Gimme Live", "Dance Alone" (with Kylie Minogue), "Incredible" (featuring Labrinth), "Fame Won't Love You" (with Paris Hilton), "Immortal Queen" (with Chaka Khan) and "I Forgive You".
+Her tenth studio album Reasonable Woman was released on 3 May 2024, supported by several singles such as "Gimme Love", "Dance Alone" (with Kylie Minogue), "Incredible" (featuring Labrinth), "Fame Won't Love You" (with Paris Hilton), "Immortal Queen" (with Chaka Khan) and "I Forgive You".

 For her work as a songwriter, she had sold 25 million songs worldwide as of October 2014.
 Sia had earned over 50 billion streams across her career, globally, as of November 2020.